Minnesota 529 Plan And College Savings Options

 There are 112 colleges and universities in the State of Minnesota.

-For just tuition alone, the average undergraduate tuition for in-state residents is $8,231 for 2020.
-The cost of tuition in Minnesota has been rising at about 2.4% per year.
+For just tuition alone, the average undergraduate tuition for in-state residents is $7,056 for 2022.
+The cost of tuition in Minnesota has been flat for the last several years.

 See how this compares to the average cost of college here.
 Keep in mind the average student loan debt by graduating class here.

 Tax savings is one of the big benefits of using a 529 plan to save for college.
 On a federal-level, there is no tax savings for contributions, but qualified distributions are tax-free.

 Here are the special tax benefits and considerations for using a 529 plan in Minnesota.

 Minnesota is one of the few states that allows a tax deduction or credit for contributions to ANY state's 529 plan.
 They also offer a tax credit depending on income.